Mass Rapid Transit (Singapore): Planning and inception

+Parsons Brinckerhoff and SOFRETU, a French firm, undertook the design options study.

 Construction begins

 Singapore's MRT infrastructure is built, operated, and managed in accordance with a hybridised quasi-nationalised regulatory framework called the New Rail Financing Framework (NRFF), in which the lines are constructed and the assets owned by the Land Transport Authority, a statutory board of the Government of Singapore.

 The network was planned to be constructed and opened in stages, even as plans had already indicated the decision for two main arterial lines.
 The North–South Line was given priority because it passed through the Central Area that has a high demand for public transport.
+De Leuw Cather was appointed to undertake a two-year contract for consultancy in November 1982.
 The Mass Rapid Transit Corporation (MRTC)—later renamed SMRT Corporation—was established on 14 October 1983 and took over the roles and responsibilities of the former provisional Mass Rapid Transit Authority.
 On 7 November 1987, the first section of the North–South Line started operations, consisting of five stations over six kilometres.
 Within a year, 20 more stations had been added to the network and a direct service existed between Yishun and Lakeside stations, linking up Central Singapore to Jurong in the west by the end of 1988.
-The direct service was eventually split into the North–South and East–West lines after the latter's completion of the eastern sector to Tanah Merah station.
+The direct service was eventually split into the North–South and East–West Lines after the latter's completion of the eastern sector to Tanah Merah station.
 By the end of 1990, the Branch line has further linked Choa Chu Kang to the network while the inauguration of Boon Lay station on 6 July 1990 marked the completion of the initial system two years ahead of schedule.